Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

     ```bash
     vim idct/src/krnl_idct_wrapper.cpp
     ```
-    The host code that deals with FPGA accelerator and coordinates most of its activity is organized in two different files as explained in one the previous labs also, namely:
+    The host code that deals with FPGA accelerator and coordinates most of its activity is organized in two different files as explained in one of the previous labs also, namely:
      * "host.cpp" and
      * "krnl_idct_wrapper.cpp".